Marcel22R/WorkoutCounterML/README.md

-## Data Science Project Template
+##  Workout Counter Data Analysis

-You can use this template to structure your Python data science projects.
-It is based on [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
+Demonstrates the process of analysing data for a counting prototype